PinkDiamond1/docs-24/docs/explanations/reusable-environment-definitions.md

 1. **Composability:** The user should be able to combine two or more environment definitions to form a new one (e.g. Postgres + Elasticsearch).
     - In Dev, Test, and Prod, this allows modularization of definitions
 1. **Decomposability:** The user should be able to take an existing environment definition and strip out the parts they're not interested in to form a smaller environment definition (e.g. take the large Prod environment definition and instantiate only a small portion of it).
-    - In Dev, Test, and Prod, consumers of third-party definitions can select exactly the sub-components of the system
+    - In Dev, Test, and Prod, this consumers of third-party definitions can select only the sub-components of the definition that are of interest
-    - In Dev, developers can select just the parts of the Prod system they're interested in
+    - In Dev, developers can select just the parts of their Prod system that they're working on
-1. **Safety:** The user should be able to know whether the environment definition will work before instantiating it (analogous to type-checking - e.g. do all the ports match up, do the IP addresses match up, are the container images available, etc.)
+1. **Safety:** The user should be able to know whether the environment definition will work before instantiating it (analogous to type-checking - e.g. verifying all the ports match up, all the IP addresses match up, all the container images are available, etc.).
-    - In Dev, Test, and Prod, this left-shifts classes of errors from runtime to validation time
+    - In Dev, Test, and Prod, this left-shifts classes of errors from runtime to validation time resulting in a tighter feedback loop
-1. **Parameterizability:** An environment definition should be able to accept parameters (e.g. define the desired number of Elasticsearch nodes)
+1. **Parameterizability:** An environment definition should be able to accept parameters (e.g. define the desired number of Elasticsearch nodes).
     - In Dev, Test, and Prod, parameterizability is essential to keeping environment definitions DRY
 1. **Pluggability of Data:** The data used across Dev, Test, and Prod varies so widely that the user should be able to configure which data to use.
-    - In Dev, Test, and Prod, data will vary by environment and so the environment definition must have a first-class way of plugging in data
+    - In Dev, Test, and Prod, this allows for a definition to be reusable even when the data isn't the same
-1. **Portability:** An environment definition author should be able to share their work and be confident that it can be used.
+1. **Portability:** An environment definition author should be able to share their work and be confident that it can be consumed.
     - In Dev, Test, and Prod, this allows for reuse of definitions
     - In Test, test cases that failed on a CI machine can be reproduced on a developer's machine